Introduction to Auto Layout

 Adding a Label

-Now that you have some idea about auto layout and the preview feature, let's add a label to the lower-right part of the view and see how to define the layout constraints for the label.
+Now that you have some ideas about auto layout and the preview feature, let's add a label to the lower-right part of the view and see how to define the layout constraints for the label.
 Labels in iOS are usually used for displaying simple text and messages.

 In the Interface Builder editor, click the Object library button to open the Object library.
 Drag a label from the Object library and place it near the lower-right corner of the view.
 Double-click the label and change it to "Welcome to Auto Layout" or whatever title you want.